|

 MOTA®

-is the brainchild of Dr Julian Van Leersum, mathematics graduate from
+is the brainchild of Dr Julian Van Leersum, mathematics graduate from Monash

-parentage, but now permanently resident in Australia.
+but now permanently resident in Australia.

-With the successful MOTA® software, Dr Van Leersum has managed to
+With the successful MOTA® software, Dr Van Leersum has managed to combine his professional interests in computing & mathematics with his enthusiasm for karting and motorcycle racing.

-"Although there is really no shortage of Books on the subject of 2-stroke
+"Although there is really no shortage of Books on the subject of 2-stroke tuning and preparation, I knew that an active software programme would be able to offer so much more."
+So, this is how MOTA® was conceived.

 MOTA is an engine simulation program suitable for everyone from the enthusiast to the university researcher - from the beginner racer to the professional tuner.
 See testimonials.
 You can test your own engine and then re-test and compare your modifications - or build your ultimate engine right on the screen.
 Millions of fluid and thermo-dynamic calculations are made by MOTA representing the conditions inside your two-stroke engine throughout it's complete operating cycle.